sindredg/Hybrid-Identities-EntraID-and-AD/cmd-sheets/tiered-admin.md

 # Tiered administration

 Structure and surveys run on CS01 with RSAT.
-Deny-logon policy is authored in GPMC — User Rights Assignment is not registry-backed and has no cmdlet.
+Deny-logon policy is authored in GPMC.
+User Rights Assignment is not registry-backed and has no cmdlet.
 Recovery runs from the workstation against the Azure control plane.